View grant awardees.

 Workshops and Conferences

 Partial support, generally up to $5,000, for organizing conferences on Korea and held in North America, including support for planning meetings for larger conferences funded from other sources.
-Applicants must furnish detailed budgets showing travel expenses and daily costs, along with names and curriculum vitae of key personnel.
+Travel to conferences, including the AAS annual conference, is ineligible for funding.
+Applicants must furnish detailed budgets showing travel expenses and daily costs and how precisely NEAC funds would be utilized, along with names and curriculum vitae of key personnel.

-All grant applicants must submit their application BY E-MAIL on a NEAC grant application form (choose the "Save File" option to save this Word document to your own computer to fill out and attach to your email application).
-Grant application materials must be submitted by email attachment as one continuous Word document file in the following order: (1) the grant application; (2) project statement; (3) budget; (4) CV(s); and, if applicable (5) any other additional information to: firstname.lastname@example.org.
-Your application must include your name in the e-mail subject line.
+All grant applicants must submit their application via a NEAC Korean Studies grant application form.
 Grant applications must be received by no later than 5:00 p.m.
 Eastern Standard Time (EST) on FEBRUARY 1 for the spring/summer awards and OCTOBER 1 for the fall/winter awards.
-If current AAS membership is required for your grant application category, please be sure to take care of this before the grant application deadline, especially when a deadline falls on the weekend.
-Advisor recommendation letters for eligible graduate student applicants must be sent as an email attachment in PDF format on university letterhead directly by the advisor to the same email@example.com email address and also to arrive by no later than the above stated application deadlines.
+Since current AAS membership is required for your grant application, please be sure to take care of this before the grant application deadline, especially when a deadline falls on the weekend.
+Advisor recommendation letters for eligible graduate student applicants must be sent as an email attachment in PDF format on university letterhead directly by the advisor to firstname.lastname@example.org and also to arrive by no later than the above stated application deadlines.
 Please note the student applicant name in the advisor recommendation letter file attachment and e-mail subject line.

 To facilitate the review and notification process, all travel and/or conference projects must begin AFTER the relevant grant cycle, i.e., after December 1 for the fall submission date, and May 1 for the spring deadline.
 All projects must be completed within one year of award.
 Submission of a NEAC grant report and all applicable forms is required within 30-60 days of project/research travel completion depending on the category of grant award.
 Notification of awards will be made in late November for the fall/winter awards and late April for the spring/summer awards.

-SPECIAL NOTE: As this is the final year of a three-year NEAC/AAS grant with the Korea Foundation, all grant applicants awarded in the Spring 2017 grant round must have their projects completed by September 30, 2017 and their NEAC grant report, reimbursement form, and original receipts received in the AAS Ann Arbor office by October 31, 2017.
+SPECIAL NOTE: As this is the final year of a three-year NEAC/AAS grant with the Korea Foundation, all grant applicants awarded in the Fall 2019 grant round must have their projects completed by September 30, 2020 and their NEAC grant report, reimbursement form, and original receipts received in the AAS Ann Arbor office by October 31, 2020.
 No project completion or reporting extensions can be allowed.

 NOTE ABOUT INDIRECT COSTS: The AAS is unable to support funding requests for indirect costs from applicants to its small grant programs.
 The AAS is a membership organization rather than a funding agency, and conducts its grant programs as a service to the field through the voluntary help of its members.
 Funds for all grant programs originate from outside agencies, and individual awards are quite modest.
 We therefore ask applicants’ home institutions to waive their normal indirect cost requirements.